Most forms of steel framing used in UK construction may be grouped as follows:

 The frame members normally comprise rafters and columns with rigid connections between them.
 Tapered haunches are introduced to strengthen the rafters at the eaves and to form moment-resisting connections.
 Roof and wall bracing is essential for the overall stability of the structure.
 The elements of a portal frame are shown in the figure.

 The table presents some general guidelines for the design of portal frame structures.
 The minimum roof slope, allowing for deflections, is normally taken as 6°.
-The columns are often heavier than the rafters and the column height is approximately one-fifth of the frame span.
+The columns are generally 50% heavier than the rafters and the column height may vary from approximately one-fifth to two-thirds of the frame span.
 The spacing of the frames depends on the spanning capabilities of the purlins and the snow loading.

 |Span of portal frame||15 to 50m|